-The amount of money or property (currently $10,000 for an individual and $20,000 for a married couple) that may be given as a gift to a recipient each year without incurring a gift tax.
-The amount will be indexed for inflation after 1998.
+The amount of money or value of property ($14,000 for an individual and $28,000 for a married couple eligible for gift splitting in 2015) that may be given to a recipient each year without incurring a gift tax.
+The amount is adjusted annually for inflation.

 Annual Percentage Rate (APR)

 The yearly interest percentage of a loan, as expressed by the actual rate of interest paid.
 For example, 6% add-on interest would be much more than 6% simple interest, even though both would say 6%.
 The APR is disclosed as a requirement of federal truth in lending statutes.

 An interest-bearing contract between an individual and a life insurance company that guarantees periodic payments to the individual during a specific time period.

 An opinion of value based upon a factual analysis.
 Legally, an estimation of value by two disinterested persons of suitable qualifications.

 A written report by an appraiser containing his opinion as to the value of a property and the reasoning leading to the opinion.
 The factual data supporting the opinion, such as comparables, appraisal formulas, and qualifications of the appraiser, will also be set forth.